There is one thing the interior of your car has in common with your home. The floor is where the bulk of the dirt ends up.

 Vinyl or Rubber Mats

+The full name for vinyl is polyvinyl chloride (PVC).
+It’s the second most produced plastic in the world.
 It’s found in everything from raincoats to upholstery and—you guessed it—floor mats.
 Aside from being inexpensive to produce, vinyl has lots of other benefits.
 It’s durable, temperature resistant, and doesn’t stain easily.

 Rubber is slightly more costly but somewhat tougher than PVC.

 How to Clean Carpet-Style Car Mats

-Remove from Vehicle
+1. Remove from Vehicle

-Gather all four mats out of the vehicle.
+Take all four mats out of the vehicle.
 You may have to detach the ones on the driver’s and passenger’s side from hooks or clips in the floor.

 Be careful not to rip them out, especially the driver’s side one.
 The hooks or clips keep it in place while you’re driving.

-Shake Out and Bang Off Solid Debris
+2. Shake Out and Bang Off Loose Debris

 If there’s solid debris stuck to them (e.g., pine needles), you might need to get aggressive.
 Bang or beat the mat with your hand to dislodge as much as you can.

-Set up Your Tarp or Sheet
+3. Set up Your Tarp or Sheet

 Position your tarp or old sheet on the ground.
 If it’s a windy day, you may want to weigh it down with a few rocks or other heavy items.

-Vacuum Both Sides
+4. Vacuum Both Sides

 One by one, set each mat onto the tarp or sheet and vacuum it thoroughly.
-If the fabric is textured, pass the vacuum over at different angles.
+If the fabric is textured, pass the vacuum cleaner over at different angles.

 Flip it over and repeat the process.
 You want both sides to be as spotless as possible before the next step.

-Use a Carpet Cleaning Product
+5. Use a Carpet Cleaning Product (Or Homemade Solution)

 Bring out the product you’ve purchased and your scrub brush.
 Use the solution as directed on the fabric.